gautriv/gautriv.github.io/_posts/2022/5/2022-05-29-google-analytics-four.md

 Do you use standard Google Universal Analytics (UA) on your Jekyll Blog?
 If yes, then the time is ripe for you to use GA4 instead of UA property.

 ## Why do you need to use the GA4 property?
-Google has stated that it would cease processing new data in standard properties on July 1, 2023.
+Google has stated that it would cease processing new data in standard properties starting July 1, 2023.
 Yes, you have time, but don’t you want to compare Universal Analytics properties to GA4 properties?
 Don’t you want to import your existing data into the Google Analytics4 property?

 ## How to set up Google Analytics4 properties?